Revert OpenNebula volume from a snapshot¶

 Removal of the old volumes should be trivial from OpenNebula itself, as they are normal images.

-Revert procedure steps¶
+Revert procedure steps

-All commands can be run from any machine with StorPool, as well as the ONE control node (frontend), as it has access to the StorPool API management.
+Consider that all commands can be run from any machine with StorPool, as well as the ONE control node (frontend), as it has access to the StorPool API management.

 # storpool -j snapshot list remote | jq -r '.data.snapshots[]|select(.name|endswith("<volume_name>"))|[.location,.remoteId,(.creationTimestamp|strftime("%c")),.name]|@csv'